Bellanca 14-13-2 Cruisair Senior. NC74496 (c/n 1591)

 The Bellanca Crusair was first introduced in 1937 and production was carried on after WW II.

 Both pre-war and post-war models are basically the same.
-The two photographs on this page
+The photographs above and below

 were both obtained from the Bellanca Aircraft Company long before its assets were purchased by